k94ll13nn3/Pretzel.MultipartPost/README.md

 ```
 ### Installation

-Compile the solution `Pretzel.MultipartPost.sln` and copy `Pretzel.MultipartPost.dll` to the `_plugins` folder at the root of your site folder (VS2015 needed).
+Download the latest [release](https://github.com/k94ll13nn3/Pretzel.MultipartPost/releases) copy `Pretzel.MultipartPost.dll` to the `_plugins` folder at the root of your site folder.